MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-extents.md

 > Data shards are called **extents** in Kusto, and all commands use "extent" or "extents" as a synonym.
 > For more information on extents, see [Extents (Data Shards) Overview](extents-overview.md).

-Kusto provides a number of `.show extents` commands:
+The types of `.show extents` commands are as follows:

 * Show some or all extents for a specific [table scope](#table-scope)
 * Show some or all extents for a specific [database scope](#database-scope)
 * Show some or all extents for the entire [cluster](#cluster-scope)

-> [!WARNING]
+> [!NOTE]
-> The `.show extents` command may consume a lot of resources if the scope it runs on
+> The `.show extents` command may consume a lot of resources if it runs on a scope
-> (such as a database or a cluster) has many extents.
-It is **highly recommended**
+> (such as a database or a cluster) with many extents.
+We recommended
-> that one uses the command variant at the minimal scope one can (prefer table-scope
+> using the command variant at the lowest possible scope.
+Table-scope
-> over database-scope, and database-scope over cluster-scope).
-Furthermore, prefer
+> is preferable over database-scope, and database-scope over cluster-scope.
+The
-> using the command variant that includes filtering extents to filtering the results
+> command variant that includes filtering extents is preferable to filtering the results
 > of the command using another query.

 ## Table scope